DevRel-Foundation/wg-resource-aggregation/README.md

 ## Working Group Calls

-Our working group primarily works asynchronously through activities in the issues of this reposititory.
-We also have regular calls that will be scheduled to best accomodate participants.
-The dates and times for these calls are sent as calendar invitations to the distribution list.
+Our working group primarily works asynchronously through activities within GitHub Issues and Discussions of this reposititory.
+We host regular general working group calls to help orient new members, share updates on projects, and answer any questions.

-You can check the community calendar for any working group sessions that have been scheduled: https://dev-rel.org/calendar
+We have monthly video calls scheduled to try and best accomodate participants.
+- Working Group Call (AMER)
+- Working Group Call (APAC)

-To receive meeting invites and updates for your calendar, subscribe to the [distribution list](https://lists.dev-rel.org/g/wg-resource-aggregation).
+The agenda for working group calls can be found in [Working Group Calls](https://github.com/DevRel-Foundation/wg-resource-aggregation/discussions/categories/working-group-calls) section.
+To receive calendar invites and updates for these calls, subscribe to the [distribution list](https://lists.dev-rel.org/g/wg-resource-aggregation).

+The calls are also published to the general community calendar: https://dev-rel.org/calendar

 ## Contact Us

-Visit https://dev-rel.org/contact or ping @devrel-foundation/wg-resource-aggregation-managers if you need assistance.
+Visit https://dev-rel.org/contact or ping [@devrel-foundation/wg-resource-aggregation-managers](https://github.com/orgs/DevRel-Foundation/teams/wg-resource-aggregation-managers) if you need assistance.

 ## License